Turkish cuisine: Desserts

-Other popular desserts include: Revani (with semolina and starch), şekerpare, dilber dudağı, vezir parmağı, hanım göbeği, kemalpaşa, tulumba, zerde, lokma.
+Other common desserts include revani (with semolina and starch), şekerpare, dilber dudağı, vezir parmağı, hanım göbeği, kemalpaşa, tulumba, zerde, lokma.

-Güllaç is a dessert typically served at Ramadan, which consists of very thin, large dough layers put in milk and rose water, served with pomegranate seeds and walnuts.
-A story is told that in the kitchens of the Palace, those extra thin dough layers were prepared with "prayers", as it was believed that if one did not pray while opening phyllo dough, it would never be possible to obtain such thin layers.
+Güllaç is a dessert typically served at Ramadan, consisting of very thin, large dough layers put in milk and rose water, served with pomegranate seeds and walnuts.
+A story is told that in the kitchens of the Palace, those extra-thin dough layers were prepared with "prayers", as it was believed that if one did not pray while opening phyllo dough, it would never be possible to obtain such thin layers.

 Aşure can be described as a sweet soup containing boiled beans, wheat and dried fruits.
 Sometimes cinnamon and rose water is added when being served.
 According to legend, it was first cooked on Noah's Ark and contained seven different ingredients in one dish.
-All the Anatolian peoples have cooked and are still cooking aşure especially during the month of Muharrem.
+Anatolian peoples continue a tradition of cooking aşure during the month of Muharrem.